hardcamls/zprize/msm-test.md

 ```

 For `TEST_NPOW=10`, this should run in a few seconds.
 For `TEST_NPOW=26`, it can take
-around 6-7hours to generate all the points.
+around 6-7 hours to generate all the points.

 ### Running Tests